Sorry, you need to enable JavaScript to visit this website.

 The young person or the association can suggest a specific task to carry out, and often a cooperation agreement with the Danish Nature Agency is formulated.

-The objective of the programme is to strengthen interest in nature and outdoor activities, as well as to increase the co-responsibility for nature.
+The objective of the homepage is to strengthen interest in nature and outdoor activities, as well as to increase the co-responsibility for nature.

 The Danish Nature Agency is under the auspices of the Ministry of Environment of Denmark.

-The objective of the two parks is to optimise the conditions for wild nature and biodiversity in Denmark.
+The objective of the nature national parks is to optimise the conditions for nature and biodiversity in Denmark.
 The Danish Nature Agency is responsible for the projects.
-The agency is responsible for developing project proposals for the two parks.
-In this process, several working groups that will be involved in developing the proposals are established.
+The agency is responsible for developing project proposals for the nature national parks.
+In this process, working groups that will be involved in developing the proposals are established.
 The Minister for Environment has appointed the movement The Young Biodiversity Ambassadors to the national stakeholders working group.
-A total of DKK 105 million is allocated to the two parks and four other projects.

 Green production and consumption